ebranlard/weio/README.md

 ## Typical file formats supported
 - Various CSV and delimited files
+- Simple Excel files
-- FAST input and output files
+- FAST input and output files (including some turbulence files)
-- Main HAWC2 input and output files (still some missing)
+- HAWC2 and HawcStab2 input and output files (still some missing)
 - FLEX output files
 - NetCDF files (partial support for 1D and 2D data for now)